subquery/documentation/docs/quickstart/quickstart-avalanche.md

   await pangolinApprovalRecord.save();
 }
 ```
+Let’s understand how the above code works.

-What this is doing is receiving an Avalanche Log which includes the transation log data on the payload.
-We extract this data and then instantiate a new `PangolinApproval` entity that we defined earlier in the `schema.graphql` file.
-We add additional information and then use the `.save()` function to save the new entity (SubQuery will automatically save this to the database).
+The function here receives an Avalanche Log which includes transaction log data in the payload.
+We extract this data and then instantiate a new `PangolinApproval` entity defined earlier in the `schema.graphql` file.
+After that, we add additional information and then use the `.save()` function to save the new entity (*Note that SubQuery will automatically save this to the database*).

-For more information about mapping functions, check out our documentation under [Build/Mappings](../build/mapping.md)
+Check out our [Build/Mappings](../build/mapping.md) documentation to get detailed information on mapping functions.

+You are about to finish and create your first project.
+But, there is still an additional step required to run your SubQuery Project.
+Let’s explore it further.

-### Build the Project
+## 1.4 Build Your Project

-In order run your new SubQuery Project we first need to build our work.
-Run the build command from the project's root directory.
+First, you need to build your work to run your new SubQuery project.
+Run the build command from the project's root directory as given here:

 <CodeGroup>
   <CodeGroupItem title="YARN" active>